Johannine Comma: De Trinitate, Contra Varimadum and Isidorus Mercator

 One of the references in De Trinitate, from Book V:

 But the Holy Ghost abides in the Father, and in the Son [Filio] and in himself; as the Evangelist St. John so absolutely testifies in his Epistle: And the three are one.
-But how, ye heretics, are the three ONE, if their substance he divided or cut asunder?
+But how, ye heretics, are the three ONE, if their substance be divided or cut asunder?
 Or how are they one, if they be placed one before another?
-Or how are the three one. if the Divinity be different in each?
+Or how are the three one, if the Divinity be different in each?
 How are they one, if there reside not in them the united eternal plenitude of the Godhead?

 These references are in the UBS apparatus as Ps-Vigilius.

 The Contra Varimadum and Isidorus Mercator reference:

 John the Evangelist, in his Epistle to the Parthians (i.e. his 1st Epistle), says there are three who afford testimony on earth, the Water, the Blood, and the Flesh, and these three are in us; and there are three who afford testimony in heaven, the Father, the Word, and the Spirit, and these three are one.

 This is in the UBS apparatus as Varimadum.

 Ebrard, in referencing this quote, comments, "We see that he had before him the passage in his New Testament in its corrupt form (aqua, sanguis et caro, et tres in nobis sunt); but also, that the gloss was already in the text, and not merely in a single copy, but that it was so widely diffused and acknowledged in the West as to be appealed to by him bona fide in his contest with his Arian opponents."

 The quotation of the verse in the letters attributed to Pope Hyginus and Pope John II was used by several Catholic scholars as a prooftext for the authenticity of the Verse.
 After the letters were exposed as a forgery, Catholic scholars abandoned the use of them in debates over the verse's authenticity.